10 Most Dangerous Cities in Arizona in 2023 (with Pictures)

 7. Tempe, AZ

-Tempe is most well known for being the home of Arizona State University, and while it has a lower violent crime rate, still has a very high property crime rate and the third-highest rate of rape cases in AZ in 2019.
+Tempe is most well known for being the home of Arizona State University, and while it has a lower violent crime rate, it still has a very high property crime rate and the third-highest rate of rape cases in AZ in 2019.
 Both these rates have dropped consistently since 2000 though, and while the crime rate overall is still higher than the national average, it dropped to meet the Arizona average in 2021.

 8. Tucson, AZ